 Which states of India are offering the HSRP online?

-Currently, the HSRP is being offered through the online channel in Delhi and Uttar Pradesh only while we can expect it to launch pan-India soon.
+Currently, the HSRP is being offered through the online channel in Delhi and Uttar Pradesh, Himachal Pradesh and Haryana only while we can expect it to launch pan-India soon.